seanofw/region2d/README.md

 - You can create a `Region2D` from an array containing a set of exactly four numbers, which will be interpreted as the rectangle's leftmost `x`, topmost `y`, its `width`, and its `height`, in that order.
 - You can create a `Region2D` from any object with numeric `x`, `y`, `width`, and `height` properties.
 - You can create a `Region2D` from any object with numeric `left`, `top`, `right`, and `bottom` properties.
-- And, in browser environments, you can pass in an `HTMLElement` instance (a DOM element) to construct a region from its bounding box (page-relative).
+- In browser environments, you can pass in an `HTMLElement` instance (a DOM element) to construct a region from its bounding box (page-relative).
+- There is also a helper that creates regions from arrays of many rectangles.
+- There is another high-speed helper that creates regions from raw row data.

 However the rectangle is represented, `Region2D` always follows the following rules, both for rectangles used as input to it and for those that it produces as output: